genesis-community/bosh-genesis-kit/README.md

 - **large** - Initially used by the postgres node, if applicable for your env.
   Start with at least 2 CPUs and 8GB of RAM.
 - **runtime** - Used for the Cell nodes, where applications run.
 Usually, these will be the biggest VMs in your deployment.
-You'll rpboably want to start with 4 CPUs and 16GB of RAM.
+You'll probably want to start with 4 CPUs and 16GB of RAM.

 #### Disk Pools